GNz11/scoops-ahoy/readme.md

 ##  Questions you can ask Captain Steve
 - Scoops ahoy
-- Where are you located
+- Where are you located?
-- What do you think about kids
+- What do you think about kids?
 - Is there Ice Cream in < ZIP >? *Provide a valid nyc zipcode*